About the Financial Stability Plan

 If you were not able to attend, we encourage you to review the Fall 2018 Financial Stability Plan Update Presentation and to contact us with any questions.

 Spring 2018 Update

-In March 2018, Vice President Larochelle presented the revised budget plan for Fiscal Year (FY) 2017-18 through FY 2021-22.
+In March 2018, Vice President Larochelle presented the revised Financial Stability Plan for Fiscal Year (FY) 2017-18 through FY 2021-22.
 Highlights from the presentation include the following:

 - Fall 2017 enrollment exceeded the goal by 3%, which results in increase tuition revenue.